mickfuzz/phd4/_posts/thesis_chapters/2025-4-8-DiscussionConclusion.md

 # Conclusions

+## Ideas to add

+Input the criteria for game making studies from Denner et al [@denner_does_2019, p.31] - say that follow up study with this detail would be useful.

+It should also be said that this lack of data and descriptive rather that quantative data is not uncommon in this areas of study from Denner's results.

 ## Outline notes

 The working draft of this chapter now merges a proposed discussion chapter with the conclusion.